 There are three steps to this exercise that you will repeat several times.

-In Step One, all you need to do is notice when you are being critical of yourself and take note of the words, tone, phrases, etc., you use with yourself.
-It’s easy to be critical of one’s self, but it’s harder to notice all of these factors.
+In step one, all you need to do is notice when you are being critical of yourself and take note of the words, tone, phrases, etc., you use with yourself.
+It’s easy to be critical of ourselves, but it’s harder to notice all of these factors.
 You will likely have trouble noticing these things the first or second time you try, but don’t give up!
 It will get easier the more you practice it.

 Tell the voice that you understand that the voice is nervous, anxious, or worried about getting hurt, but that it is causing you unnecessary pain.
 Ask the critical voice to allow your compassionate self to speak for a few moments.